larcc-group/Prophet/README.md

 # Prophet
-It is a Software as a Service (SaaS) Biodigestor Data Analytics prototype with support to distributed data base in the cloud.
+It is a Software as a Service (SaaS) Biodigestor Data Analytics prototype with support to a distributed database in the cloud.

 ## Prophet Web

-Web-bases GUI interface for Biodigestor Data Analytics.
+Web-based GUI interface for Biodigestor Data Analytics.
 Source codes are in [ProphetWeb](https://github.com/larcc-group/Prophet/tree/master/ProphetWeb).

 ## Prophet Service